blahcat/blahcat.github.io/_posts/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 link.html title="a great blog post about CVE-2018-6789"
 href="https://devco.re/blog/2018/03/06/exim-off-by-one-RCE-exploiting-CVE-2018-6789-en/"
 %} detailing
-the exploit steps for an off-by-one vulnerability he discovered in Exim.
+the exploit steps for an off-by-one vulnerability she discovered in Exim.
 The issue was fixed in [cf3cd306062a08969c41a1cdd32c6855f1abecf1](https://github.com/Exim/exim/commit/cf3cd306062a08969c41a1cdd32c6855f1abecf1) and